Liouville Conformal Field Theory on even-dimensional spheres: Quantization of the action: Liouville Conformal Field Theory on the higher-dimensional sphere

 \end{itemize} \end{lemma}

-Thanks to this regularity result, we are now ready to provide a rigorous statement for the convergence of the partition function : \begin{theorem} Let $F$ be any continuous bounded functional over the space $H^{-\frac d2}(\mathbb{R}^d,\hat g)$ and let $\left((x_i,\alpha_i)\right)_{1\leq i\leq N}$ be finitely many marked points.
+With this result at hand, we are in position to provide a rigorous statement for the convergence of the partition function.
+This extends the construction proposed in~\cite{DKRV16}. \begin{theorem} Let $F$ be any continuous bounded functional over the space $H^{-\frac d2}(\mathbb{R}^d,\hat g)$ and let $(\bm x,\bm \alpha)$ be finitely many marked points with $x_1,\cdots,x_N$ distinct.
 Assume that the bound